erthink/libmdbx/docs/_restrictions.md

 transaction.
 LMDB this results in `MDB_MAP_FULL` error and subsequent write performance degradation.

-MDBX mostly solve "long-lived" readers issue by the lack-of-space callback which allow to aborts long readers, and by the `MDBX_LIFORECLAIM` mode which addresses subsequent performance degradation.
+MDBX mostly solve "long-lived" readers issue by using the Handle-Slow-Readers
+\ref MDBX_hsr_func callback which allows to abort long-lived read transactions, and using the \ref MDBX_LIFORECLAIM mode which addresses subsequent performance degradation.
 The "next" version of libmdbx (MithrilDB) will completely solve this.

 - Avoid suspending a process with active transactions.
 These would then be